We make a difference- in your community and in your career.

 Most of the work will be completed remotely for this project.

 Our ideal candidate will be a self-motivated, creative problem solver who has a passion for helping others.
 A solid team player who is willing and able to think outside of the box.
+Although not required for the position but equally as important would be if you are a candidate that is bilingual, has lived experience with mental health challenges, and/ or has a background in the medical field or as a first responder.
 If you think you could fit this role well, please apply and join a team of like minded/hearted people to reach out to Massachusetts residents who are struggling in these times of uncertainty.

 - Bilingual in Spanish, Portuguese, Cape Verdean Creole or Haitian Creole strongly preferred